Monthly Archives: October 2016

 Read Bigfoot Rescue to find out...

 Bigfoot Rescue is one of eight seriously good sleuth stories from our NEW Strange Town series, following the adventures of Eva, Logan and his dog, Otis, as they uncover strange goings on in their home town of Strange.
 This new series with its humorous and light-hearted storylines is guaranteed to ignite your pupil's imagination.
-Whilst the dyslexia-friendly font and spaced out paragraphs, coupled with realistic amounts of text, make these highly accessible reads.
+Whilst the dyslexia-friendly font and spaced out paragraphs,

 Following the popularity of our five Teen Reads series, we are incredibly excited to announce that this January we are publishing our first series of Young Adult titles specifically for reluctant readers.